Living in Tokyo?

-Transportation and Shopping in TokyoiStockphoto
+Transportation and Shopping in Tokyo

-Therefore most expats reserve taxis for late-night excursions and business trips.
+Due to the costs, most expats reserve taxis for late-night excursions and business trips.
 Just remember to carry a business card or map with the Japanese address of your destination with you.
 Most cabbies don’t speak English.

 Food safety standards in Japan are mostly excellent.
 If you avoid eating the cheapest sushi at some dingy street-corner bar, you needn’t worry about eating out.
 The larger Tokyo supermarket chains might even have some imported foods available to satisfy your sudden cravings.
 Even if they don’t, they sell a wide range of Japanese groceries, convenience food, toiletries, and household goods.

-Groceries and supermarkets are usually open from 10:00 am to 7:00 or 8:00 pm, although opening hours vary for smaller shops.
+Groceries and supermarkets are usually open from 10:00 to 20:00 or 21:00, although opening hours vary for smaller shops.
 If you should run out of snacks or toothpaste in the middle of the night, there’s always a combini round the corner.

 A combini is also a good place to stop by and quickly stock up on snacks for a daytrip or longer journey.
 You’ll quickly learn to appreciate their niku-man (hot meat buns), o-nigiri (rice balls), and bentō lunch boxes.

 A depāto (‘department store’) is the very opposite of the combini experience.
 They don’t want to attract busy commuters looking for a quick lunch or hungover students in search of coca cola and aspirin.
-Japanese department stores create a luxurious shopping environment for their customers, offering designer brands, gourmet food, and high-value handicraft, such as kimonos or lacquerware.
+Japanese department stores create a luxurious shopping environment for their customers, offering designer brands, gourmet food, and high-value handicrafts, such as kimonos or lacquerware.

 Although the conservative depāto have been losing customers to the competition for years, they are still an important part of commercial life in Japan.
-During your time in Tokyo, you should definitely go (window-) shopping in one of the prestigious department stores, such as Mitsukoshi.
+During your time in Tokyo, you should definitely go (window) shopping in one of the prestigious department stores, such as Mitsukoshi.

 However, there are some items that even the likes of Mitsukoshi might not have in store — and that’s larger clothes, tall-size and plus-size clothing for expats (including shoes in larger sizes).
-They are all much harder to find and far more expensive to buy.
+They are all harder to find and often more expensive to buy.
 Take this into account when packing your suitcase for Japan.